puppetlabs/bolt/pre-docs/writing_tasks.md

 To add parameters to your task as environment variables, pass the argument prefixed with the Puppet task prefix `PT_`.

-For example, to add a message parameter to your task, pass it in the task code as `PT_message`.
-When the user runs the task, they specify the value for the parameter on the command line as `message=hello`, and the task runner submits the value hello to the `PT_message` variable.
+For example, to add a message parameter to your task, read it from the environment in task code as `PT_message`.
+When the user runs the task, they can specify the value for the parameter on the command line as `message=hello`, and the task runner submits the value hello to the `PT_message` variable.